-Women of Battersea Power Station 2018
+Women of Battersea Power Station 2019

 Hilary Rowland is Creative Director and co-founder of Boom Cycle, whose flagship studio is located at Battersea Power Station’s Circus West Village.
-Boom, which started business in 2011, was the original high-energy cycle spinning class in London and it now has four studios with more on the way.
+Boom, which started trading in 2011, was the original high-energy cycle spinning class in London and it now has four studios with more on the way.

 Mel Marriott has had a career in hospitality spanning over twenty years, working on large brands - including All Bar One for Mitchells and Butlers - as well as smaller independent projects both in London and overseas.
 She founded Darwin and Wallace in 2012 with the support of The Imbiba Partnership and is passionate about the importance of great design and its role within her business.

 Since launch less than seven years ago the independent bar group has grown to include No 11 Pimlico Road, No 32 The Old Town, No 1a Duke Street, No 197 Chiswick Fire Station, No17 Dickens Yard, 601 Queen’s Road and No 29 Power Station West.
 Mel’s vision has been to create a modern interpretation of a 21st century pub, innovative in design, local, independent and indicative of the area, serving drinks and seasonal food all day.